GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-01-23-good-vs-great-design-ux-accessibility-and-mobility-aids.md

 This led to many conversations about design and mobility aids.
 A couple of the guide dogs, such as Louise's GD Charlie, had the new CNIB harness with a guiding handle that detaches for when the dogs are laying down (like during a talk), then clips back on for guiding.
 Instead of the more common upside down u-shaped guide handle that attaches on either side of the guide harness, the new CNIB ones are a single pole that clips into the centre of the dogs harness on their back.
 What a revolutionary design!
 It's a solid example of good design.
 But what separates good design and UX from great design?

 **Great design and user experience isn't just about a product being functional and usable, it should be aesthetically pleasing and bring joy to users**.
 It should make people want to use the product because it's fun, is enjoyable, makes them smile, and makes their day better - not only because it works well.
+Think about when you viewed a website, app, or software that had good content and functioned well, but the design was poor.
+How long did you stay on the site or continue using the software?
+Did you go looking for another site, app, or software that was more enjoyable?
+How would you feel if that site, app, or software was the only one you could use to get a major work task done, and you had to spend the majority of your workweek using it?

+Now think about some of your favourite apps, websites, and software.
+Are there ones that make you smile and you enjoy using and do what you need them to?

-So how does this apply to mobility aids?
+So how do these concepts for digital design apply to physical products such as mobility aids?

 ### What Are Mobility Aids?

 First, let's start with what a mobility aid is. **A mobility aid is anything that helps someone with a disability, chronic illness, or injury be mobile.** There are hundreds of types of mobility aids.
 The most commonly thought of ones are canes, crutches, wheelchairs, and scooters, but there's so many more.
 If you've used a bandaid to pad a bad blister to help you walk, you've used a mobility aid.
 Guide dogs (seeing eye dogs) and mobility service dogs and their harnesses are mobility aids - really cute and high maintenance mobility aids.
 People who use mobility aids don't always need the same mobility aid(s) every day or even use them the same way.
 Disability, chronic illness, and injury are dynamic.

 **Too often mobility aids are medicalized and/or are promoted as only for elderly people such as in the screenshot of the [Shopper's Drugmart Wellwise landing page for canes shown below.](https://shop.wellwise.ca/pages/canes?)** The latter reinforces the stereotype that disability only affects older people.
 The former is boring, joyless, and can be soul crushing.
 For braces and bandages, the beige "skin colour" of many of them isn't anyone's skin colour, and it gets dirty and even uglier with use.
 While boring canes and crutches may be well designed for function, they're not great designs.
 They don't inspire people to use them, especially fashionable and younger users.
+They're the physical equivalent to good functioning, but ugly apps, websites, or software.
+If they're the only option, you might use them, but you won't be your best self when you are.
+This leads to our next point about great design - it can support mental health, and happiness.

 ![Screenshot of the "hero" section for Shoppers Drugmart Wellwise landing page for canes](/assets/blog/screenshot-canes-shoppersdrugmart-wellwise-website.png "image on right side shows a senior woman and man walking outside on a trail with trees in the background.
 The man is using a plain brown walking cane.
 The couple are smiling.
 They appear Asian.
 Left side is a medium blue area with white text.
 The text says: Canes.
 Stand Firm.
 Canes are a popular solution when you need extra mobility support to remain active in your daily life.
 While a cane might seem like a simple product, the number of models, adjustments, and accessories can seem overwhelming in the beginning.
 That’s why we’re here to help you find the right fit for your needs.
 There's a button to 'shop canes' and one labled cane resources ")